 create and maintain service contracts.
 The Customer Service Management application

 uses the Contract form and adds the Company field so customer service

 agents can quickly see the company associated with a contract.

-An entitlement defines the type of support that a customer receives and the supported
+An entitlement defines the type of support that a customer receives as well as the

-communication channels for a customer.
-An entitlement can be associated with a product, an
+supported communication channels.
+An entitlement can be associated with a product, an asset,

 An entitlement check is performed when a case is opened.
 This check takes into

 consideration the existing cases for the specific account, product, asset, and service

 contract.
 Entitlements can have associated workflows that drive recommended activities for a

 Entitlements are counted on a per unit basis.
 The Unit field on the